-Minimal Sedation (Anxiolysis): a drug induced state during which patients respond normally to verbal commands.
+34. Minimal Sedation (Anxiolysis): a drug induced state during which patients respond normally to verbal commands.
 Although cognitive function and coordination may be impaired, ventilatory and cardiovascular functions are unaffected.

-- administration of nitrous oxide and oxygen - appropriately dosed oral administration of a single sedative drug
+- A. Administration of nitrous oxide and oxygen - B. Appropriately dosed oral administration of a single sedative drug - 35.
 In all cases where the intention is to achieve minimal sedation, including the oral administration of a single sedative drug, the dentist must adhere to the standards for minimal sedation.
 This includes the professional responsibilities of registering with CDSS and obtaining a CDSS sedation permit for each facility where sedation will be administered.